How to use Fish Oil to Help with Weight Loss & Fat Loss

-The black boxes indicate patients taking fish oil vs patients taking safflower oil in this study.
+The black boxes indicate patients taking fish oil vs patients taking safflower oil in this study (3).

-Patients taking fish oil compared to placebo showed an increase in fat free mass while also experiencing a simultaneously decline in fat mass.
+Patients taking fish oil compared to placebo showed an increase in fat-free mass while also experiencing a simultaneous decline in fat mass.

 The increase in fat mass is about equal to the decrease in fat mass which may explain why the previous studies showed that taking fish oil didn't cause weight loss directly but it did indeed cause fat loss.

-Increasing your fat free mas (or lean muscle mass) in the body is incredibly important for sustaining weight loss.
+Increasing your fat-free mass (or lean muscle mass) in the body is incredibly important for sustaining weight loss.

 Muscle mass helps build your metabolism and helps your body burn more calories at rest.

 It's also important for thyroid function (4) which, again, contributes to your metabolism.